pycroscopy/atomai/README.md

 ## What is AtomAI?

-AtomAI is a simple Python package for machine learning based analysis of experimental atom-resolved data from electron and scanning probe microscopes, which doesn't require any advanced knowledge of Python (or machine learning).
+AtomAI is a simple Python package for machine learning-based analysis of experimental atom-resolved data from electron and scanning probe microscopes, which doesn't require any advanced knowledge of Python (or machine learning).

 ## How to use it?

 AtomAI has two main modules: *atomnet* and *atomstat*.
 The *atomnet* is for training neural networks (with just one line of code) and for applying trained models to finding atoms and defects in image data (which takes two lines of code).
-The *atomstat* allows taking the *atomnet* predictions and performing the statistical analysis (e.g., Gaussian mixture modelling, transition probability calculations) on the local image descriptors corresponding to the identified atoms and defects.
+The *atomstat* allows taking the *atomnet* predictions and performing the statistical analysis on the local image descriptors associated with the identified atoms and defects (e.g., principal component analysis of atomic distortions in a single image or computing gaussian mixture model components with the transition probabilities for movies).

 Here is an example of how one can train a neural network for atom/defect finding with essentially one line of code: